 If you have a model figure (or pretty close to it) you may be lucky to buy a perfect pencil skirt or to make it yourself with a commercial pattern.
 But how many of us do have a perfect body?
 So here comes a problem: why a generic pencil skirt pattern doesn’t fit most of us?

-Because that pattern is created not for your unique body.
+Because that pattern is not created for your unique body.
 We are all so different from each other.
 Even if we have the same waist and hip measurements our figures can be completely different.
-Look at the drawings below (I ask you to treat with understanding my drawing abilities – I am not an artist… but I tried)
+Look at the drawings below.

 Let’s say that all these bodies have the same waist and hip circumstances.
 So, if we draft a pencil skirt pattern using the same measurements – the pattern will be the same for all of them because it can’t take all of those unique features into account … but the skirt will look differently on each of them.

-Also, many of us have large tummies, or protruding buttocks, or steep hips, or the general slope of the figure forward, etc.
+Also, many of us have large tummies, protruding buttocks, steep hips, or the general slope of the figure forward, etc. Denial does not serve any purpose here, better we recognize our body characteristics and work to fix or de-emphasize undesirable facts.

 The position of the waistline can be different for different women.
 We used to think that the waistline is parallel to the floor.
 It’s not always true: sometimes it’s not parallel to the floor.
 And if we don’t take it into consideration while making our pencil skirt sloper we may end up with a skirt that fits like this.
 The hemline should be parallel to the floor, not the waistline.

-So, let’s see now how to take measurements for making a pencil skirt sloper.
+So, let’s see now how to take measurements for making a pencil skirt pattern.

 I can say that this is the most difficult measurement.
 Why?
 Because any woman when taking this measurement draws in her belly!
 So try to stand upright and relaxed but don’t lie to yourself: take your real waistline if you want to breathe, eat, bend over and sit down in your skirt.